Luke Akehurst: Momentum clutch at straws for an explanation of Copeland – when the fault lies with them | LabourList

 Rees says “Labour’s defeat in Copeland demands a period of serious reflection” but then doesn’t offer any serious reflection in her article.

 She says “Labour’s decline long pre-dates Corbyn’s leadership.”
 This is true nationally but it has accelerated exponentially under Jeremy Corbyn’s leadership.
 In fact in Copeland, where she falsely claims “Labour has been haemorrhaging votes in election after election in Copeland since 1997”, Labour’s majority went up in 1987, 1992 and 1997 under Tony Blair, went down in 2001, then went back up in Blair’s third election in 2005.
 Whilst the majority slipped, in 2010 Jamie Reed increased Labour’s vote by over 2,600 to its highest level since the 1997 landslide, despite an extremely adverse boundary change.
-This was a seat where the Labour vote was remarkably stable at between 16,750 and 19,889 in six of the last seven general elections (the only exception being 24,077 in the 1997 landslide), then fell off a cliff to 11,601, a third of it going AWOL, last Thursday.
+This was a seat where the Labour vote was remarkably stable at between 16,750 and 19,699 in every General Election between 2001 and 2015, then fell off a cliff to 11,601, a third of it going AWOL, last Thursday.

 Rees talks about a “tradition of neglect of communities like Copeland and Stoke”.
 That is also false and fuels UKIP and Tory propaganda to suggest Labour in power neglected such communities.
 Both constituencies boast impressive new schools and hospitals built when Labour was in power.
 Both saw massive flows of public spending through their local authorities under Labour.
 Copeland benefitted economically from years of Labour investment in the nuclear industry.
 Her reference to “decades of under-investment, at the hands of both the Conservatives and New Labour” is a wrong when it comes to the 1997-2010 Labour Governments, when public spending and infrastructure investment were at record levels, and heavily targeted at precisely the kind of communities like Copeland and Stoke.